pnp/blog/content/post/power-platform-extensibility/index.md

 ![Extensibility options](./images/Extensibility2.png)

 The sections that follow present available options in more detail, outlining differences and whenever applicable, the limitations.
+> Important: Some of the capabilities described in this series are still in **preview** at the time of writing.
+Always refer to the official documentation to ensure your solution is using generally available capabilities.

 - [Power Apps](powerApps.md)
 - [Power Automate](./PowerAutomate.md)